Instagram B2B Marketing: Strategies, Examples & How to Measure It

 You don't want your content calendar to be filled with haywire themes.
 Pick a few content pillars and keep experimenting with them.

-Even better, I generally hop on to Socialinsider and see which are the most engaging pillars for my brand.
+Particulalrly, the way I approach is logging in into the Socialinsider dashboard and see which are the most engaging pillars for my brand.

-I even take a sneak peek at my competitors’ content pillars and corresponding engagement to see what’s working in my industry.
+Additionally, I take a sneak peek at my competitors' content pillars and corresponding engagement to see what's working in my industry.

-Annie-Mai follows a process while picking content pillars for the B2B brands she works for.
-Here’s what she had to say —
+To give you another perspective, here's Annie-Mai's process while picking content pillars for the B2B brands she works for.

 If you're still confused, consider working with these four pillars: